venkatkeshav/Have_a_peek/README.md

 After downloading the code unzip it to a location u prefer.
 Open command propmt of that file location
-Now move to test1 directory using "cd test1" command in the command prompt.
+Now move inside test1 directory using "cd test1" command in the command prompt.
 Now enter the following command to parse and retreive all the final links of Learnawesome.org website:

 scrapy crawl topic

 Here topic is the name of our spider and worry not this will take some time to retreive all the links.
 To retreive all the links and to store in a csv file or other, use the below line.